-As schools were closed across the Commonwealth in early March due to COVID-19, public school districts, charter schools, private schools, and parochial schools were faced with the immediate challenge of understanding existing public and operational policy that would help shape and define an operational response to the provision of meaningful, standards-based education.
+Learning from Crisis: Policies and practices that support flexibility in providing equitable learning opportunities for all students represents the IOP Education Policy Committee's efforts to identify opportunities for change in a time of crisis.
+As schools closed across the Commonwealth in March 2020 due to COVID-19, public school districts, charter schools, private schools, and parochial schools were faced with the immediate challenge of understanding existing policy that would help shape and define an operational response to the provision of meaningful, standards-based education.
 Districts and schools grappled with how to protect their staff, teachers, and students, while continuing to offer instruction.
 Some schools were prepared to shift immediately to remote learning, others rapidly developed new plans that they acknowledged would evolve over time, and some were simply caught off-guard.
 Even within southwestern Pennsylvania and the Pittsburgh metropolitan region, the extraordinary range of preparedness and readiness at the district and school level became very apparent in the first week following the closure of schools.
 Issues that surfaced, many of which are directly tied to access and equity, include:

 - Student access to devices and the internet

 - The ability to reach students and families to determine needs